Ericsson/codechecker/docs/usage.md

 This is lazy dog HOWTO to using CodeChecker analysis.
 It invokes Clang Static Analyzer and Clang-Tidy tools to analyze your code.

-## Step1: Inegrate CodeChecker into your build system
+## Step 1: Integrate CodeChecker into your build system
-Codechecker only analyzes what is also built by your build system.
+CodeChecker only analyzes what is also built by your build system.

 1. Select a module to build (open source tmux in this example).
 ```